The Co-op Process & Experience

-Northeastern's Spring 2022 semester begins on January 18, 2022.
-We encourage employers to post positions by early February so students can begin to review them as they acclimate to their Spring courses; however, employers are welcome to post job descriptions throughout the Fall 2022 recruitment cycle and there is no deadline to post a co-op position.
+Northeastern's Spring 2023 semester begins on January 9, 2023.
+We encourage employers to post positions by the end of January so students can begin to review them as they acclimate to their Spring courses; however, employers are welcome to post job descriptions throughout the Fall 2023 recruitment cycle and there is no deadline to post a co-op position.
 Co-op Coordinators meet with students in January and February to review previous experiences and set goals for the upcoming co-op search, and continue to guide and support students through their co-op searches and career exploration.

-The University recommends that employers begin to access resumes and contact students for interviews starting in early March (please note that the university observes spring break March 14 -18).
+The University recommends that employers begin to access resumes and contact students for interviews starting February 13 (please note that the university observes spring break March 6 – 10).
 You do, however, have access to review resumes in real time and can schedule interviews at your convenience.
 We strongly recommend that you include your target recruitment dates in your job postings on NUworks as this helps students structure and manage their searches.
 Your Co-op Coordinator can work with you to identify a target interview date.

 The co-op interview and offer process is fast-paced.
 We encourage employers to limit interview rounds to two (maximum) and to follow up with students within a week of the interview, optimally sooner, if you would like to make an offer.

 Official co-op work dates for the Fall 2023 cycle: